clpi/div.is/README.md

 - [ ] don't reject cookie refresh requests -- return falsy value
 - [ ] *important* actually implement frontend api fetching error handling properly
 - [ ] consider entirely restructuring your frontend, now that fetching logic is done, there's nothing special about it besides how messy it is
+- [ ] add ansible playbooks to automate provisioning of digitalocean droplets / ec2 instances
+- [ ] optimize api fetches on frontend so read/write is minimized and redundant api calls are reduced
+- [ ] store authentication memory server side instead of in svelte store (?)